 Bruce M Christie, Chair BVSc, MANZCVS, GAICD Over 40 years of experience working in biosecurity, initially as a veterinarian dealing with animal health and production issues and then across the broader biosecurity spectrum of animal and plant pests, diseases, and weeds.
-His most recent role was as the Deputy Director General Biosecurity and Food Safety with the NSW Department of Primary Industries (NSW DPI).
-He retired from NSW DPI in January 2022.
+He retired from the position of Deputy Director General Biosecurity and Food Safety with the NSW Department of Primary Industries (NSW DPI) in September 2020 and left NSW DPI January 2022.
 He was elected to the IAL Board and Chair position in November 2020.
 He has previously been a Director of Animal Health Australia, retired November 2020.
-He is currently a volunteer program manager with World Relief Australia, Conserve Our World - Indonesia, Chair of the McGarvie Smith Institute, an advisory member of the Board for the Centre of Excellence for Biosecurity Risk Analysis (CEBRA) and Advisory committee member for the Biosecurity and Agricultural Management Act in WA.
+He is currently a volunteer program manager with World Relief Australia, and Chair of the World Relief Australia Management Group, Conserve Our World - Indonesia, Chair of the McGarvie Smith Institute, an advisory member of the Board for the Centre of Excellence for Biosecurity Risk Analysis (CEBRA) and Advisory committee member for the Biosecurity and Agricultural Management Act in WA.
 See note 17 for related party disclosures.

-Jan Ferguson OAM BA, AICD

-Highly skilled company director with 17 years' experience in unincorporated joint ventures, ASIC registered, Not for Profits and Foundations including the companies that supported the research and development by two Cooperative Research Centres, and a commercial arm for the commercialisation of the research.
+Jan Ferguson OAM BA, AICD Highly skilled company director with 18 years' experience in unincorporated joint ventures, ASIC registered, Not for Profits and Foundations including the companies that supported the research and development by two Cooperative Research Centres, and a commercial arm for the commercialisation of the research.
 Experienced senior executive with the South Australian Government, 1997 Telstra Business Woman of the Year (SA Public sector) and a passion for people, teamwork and social justice, especially for rural and remote Australia.
-Currently she is the non-remunerated Chair of the Nature Foundation Limited, member of Heritage Council of SA and Secretary of Beltana Progress Association.
+Currently she is the non-remunerated Chair of the Nature Foundation Limited, Chair of the Outback Communities Authority, member of Heritage Council of SA and Secretary of Beltana Progress Association.
 See note 17 for related party disclosures.